 President of the United States

 Finally, Bates students will be asked to vote for the next president of the United States.
 The two frontrunners are former President Donald Trump (Republican) and current Vice President Kamala Harris (Democrat).
-Some of the main focuses of Trump’s campaign have been increasing immigration control, ending the right to abortion and greater restrictions on gender-affirming care for youth.
+Some of the main focuses of Trump’s campaign have been increasing immigration control, ending the right to abortion and placing greater restrictions on gender-affirming care for youth.
 He has falsely contested the legitimacy of the 2020 election.
 Harris is running on cutting taxes for middle class families, making rent and home ownership more affordable, growing small businesses, bringing down the cost of healthcare and strengthening Social Security/Medicare and tackling the climate crisis.

-Mainers will also see Libertarian Chase Oliver, Green Independent Jill Stein, and Justice for All nominee Cornel West on their ballots.
+Mainers will also see Libertarian Chase Oliver, Green Independent Jill Stein and Justice for All nominee Cornel West on their ballots.
 Oliver, the libertarian, supports expanded gun rights, a faster work visa process for immigrants who arrive at legal ports of entry and abolishing the U.S. Department of Education.
 Stein, the Green Independent candidate, supports drastic action to combat climate change and has called Israel’s actions in Gaza a “genocide” that the U.S. should stop funding.
 West, the Justice for All nominee, supports increased protections for L.G.B.T.Q. people, reforming the immigration system and reparations for Black Americans; he would also disband NATO and close American military bases abroad.

 As in all races, Maine voters will be able to rank all candidates in the order of their preference.